 - If six questions are to be answered in sixty minutes and are all of equal difficulty and value, allow yourself only seven minutes for each.

 - If questions are "weighted," prioritize that into your time allocation for each question.
-When the time is up for one question, stop writing, leave space, and begin the next question.
-The incomplete answers can be completed during the review time.
+When the time is up for one question, stop writing, leave space below your answer (if it is a pencil and paper exam), and begin the next question.
+Incomplete answers can be completed during the review time.